2 year online program starts Tuesday, Aug 30th, 2022

 Ayurveda takes a categorical approach, grouping your health problems into meaningful patterns.
 This has the advantage that, instead of having 20 answers to 20 problems, Ayurveda finds 2-3 elegant solutions that address your problems across the board.
 Clients who use Ayurveda to heal their body feel less overwhelmed, and more in tune with their body and the rhythms of nature.

 Another unique feature of Ayurveda is that it studies your body's reaction to foods.
 Not the biochemical reaction, which is Western medicine's approach, but your experience of food.
-In other words, Ayurveda studies how food makes you feel after you swallow it.
+In other words, Ayurveda studies how food makes you feel and offers clinical interventions on this basis.
 Most Ayurveda practitioners can talk at length about how your experience of watermelon, for example, might differ from cantaloupe.
 Ayurveda has a rich vocabulary to help you become aware of how your body reacts to food, so you can select foods that make you feel better.

 Altogether, Ayurveda's profound approach makes healing your body simple, natural and graceful - once you know how.